Send the case to the FO for a full CDR if:

 Reported medical improvement does not automatically raise a CD issue.
 If it is clear

-that an individual’s impairment(s) still meets or equals the severity of a listing
+that a beneficiary or recipient's impairment(s) still meets or equals the severity

-(e.g. a double amputee), then any reported medical improvement could not reasonably
+of a listing (e.g. a double amputee), then any reported medical improvement could

-EXAMPLE: The evidence of record in the CPD shows the individual has ischemic heart disease
+EXAMPLE: The evidence of record in the CPD shows the beneficiary or recipient's has ischemic

-which met Listing 4.04Al.
-Contact with the individual shows no work, but he indicates
+heart disease which met Listing 4.04Al.
+Contact with the beneficiary or recipient

-condition, a medical cessation is possible.
-Send the case to the FO for a personal
+a medical cessation is possible.
+Send the case to the FO for a personal contact and